MatthiasHassel/ai_audio_creator/README.md

 - API Keys for:
   - OpenAI (for script analysis and prompt improvement)
   - ElevenLabs (for voice generation)
-- Cookie and Session ID for:  (more information below)
+- Cookie for:
-  - Suno (for music generation)
+  - Suno (for music generation, more information below)

 ## Installation